dpuelz/Policy-Research-Laboratory/README.md

 Welcome to the Fall 2021 edition of Policy Research Laboratory, a course on quantitative social science and data-driven policy research.
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

 Instructors:
-- David Puelz.
+- Prof. David Puelz.
 Office hours TBA.

 Teaching Assistants:
 - Matthew Vu